saadl27/PuckoPolis/README.md

 - Click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/Git-Setting-up-git-for-TPs) to set up git for the TPs
 - Click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/Git-Working-in-groups) to learn how to work in group using Git

-# Part 5 - STM32F4 Microcontroller and GPIO configuration
+# Part 5 - Tutorial for programming the EPuck2 robot
-## 🔌 Preparation
+## 5.0 🔌 Preparation
 - Make sure you are in the right branch (TP1_Exercise), if not you must do a **checkout TP1_Exercise**
 - Open the folder TPs with VSCode Epuck2
 - Run the task `Link Librairy ST to workspace`

-## 🏫 Tutorial for programming the EPuck2 robot
-### 🔨 Building the Project
+## 5.1 🔨 Building the Project
-- Building the code consists of compiling the **\*.c** and **\*.s** files to create object files, **\**.o*, and then linking the object files to create the **blinky.elf** file.
-We will see in more details in TP2 the different steps of the build process.
-The generated **.elf** file contains the data necessary to program the device and additional information that lets you debug at the source code level.
-The additional files **.list**, **.size** and **.mem** are generated containing the disassembly output and the memory layout table with symbol address and size.
+- Building the code consists of compiling the **\*.c** and **\*.s** files to create object files, **\*.o**, and then linking the object files to create the **blinky.elf** file
+- More detail on the steps of the build process will be given during TP2
+- The generated **.elf** file contains the data necessary to program the device and additional information that lets you debug at the source code level
+- The additional files **.list**, **.size** and **.mem** are generated containing the disassembly output and the memory layout table with symbol address and size.
+- 👉 To compile the project
   1. Run the task **Make TP1**
   2. Observe the progress of the compilation in the Build Console tabular (as in Listing 1).
   3. When Done is displayed, your code is built and you are ready to program the device.
 If there are errors in your code, they will be displayed in this console.
-      ```
+      ```yml
       > Compiling gpio.c
       > Compiling main.c
       ar> Compiling timer.c